 - 1. Share the information on the sample birth registration form with someone in your family. - 2.
 Ask your parents if your birth has been registered. - 3.
-Bring your Birth Registration Form back next time with as much information filled in as you can with help from your family if you need it.
+Complete any information you did not know, by asking someone in your family who might have the information.